Grammarly online | Voice Change, Active and Passive Voice

 Read more

-Active and Passive Rules for Future indefinite Tense
+Active and Passive Rules for Future Indefinite Tense

 You can learn Active Voice and Passive Voice Rules chart for future indefinite tense.

-Active Voice | Passive Voice (Auxiliary Verb- will+ be) |
+(Auxiliary Verb- will+ be)

-Subject + will+ v1+ obj. | Obj+ will+ be +V3+ by + subject |
+Obj+ will+ be +V3+ by + subject

-Subject +will + not+ V1+obj | Object + will+ not +be+V3+ by Subj |
+Object + will+ not +be+V3+ by Subj

-Will+ Subject + V1+ obj+? | Will + Obj+ be +v3+ by+ subject+? |
+Will + Obj+ be +v3+ by+ subject+?

 Active: Keya will sew the bag.